Cosmetics from algae

 SFTec, a spin-off company from the University of Oulu, Finland, recently developed a technique to dry materials in metallurgical industries more cost efficiently.
 With the help of Swedish and Finnish partners from the ALLIANCE the company is now testing and evaluating the potential of their technology for drying seaweeds and other biomass from the sea.

-“The ALLIANCE network is familiar with the structure and specific disciplines of the blue biotechnology sector and can respond to its demands.
-It offers help to companies that want to promote sustainable use of Baltic Sea resources.
-This makes each of the SMEs more competitive internationally and allows them to go beyond their own domestic markets,” explains Angela Schultz-Zehden of the Submariner Network for Blue Growth EEIG, who is a member of the ALLIANCE project management team.
+“The ALLIANCE network is familiar with the structure and specific disciplines of the blue biotechnology sector and can respond to its demands - it offers help to companies that want to promote sustainable use of Baltic Sea resources,” explains Angela Schultz-Zehden of the Submariner Network for Blue Growth EEIG.
+Angela who is part of the management team of ALLIANCE highlights that such links make each of the SMEs more competitive internationally and allow them to go beyond their own domestic markets.

 Baltic Sea macro-region moving forward

 The company Furcella and the blue biotechnology network ALLIANCE demonstrate in the Baltic Sea region how Interreg fosters European integration for a more competitive Europe.
+The network was set-up with EUR 2.65 million of support from the European Union.
 And competitiveness is all about innovation.
-Because of its promising approach to enhancing the innovativeness in marine biotechnology all across the Baltic Sea region, the ALLIANCE is a flagship of the EU Strategy for the Baltic Sea Region.
+Because of its promising approach to enhancing innovation in marine biotechnology all across the Baltic Sea region, the ALLIANCE is a flagship of the EU Strategy for the Baltic Sea Region.
 In the future, the ALLIANCE is planning to streamline the overall service offer.
 And Berit and Janno Joosep are also continuing to work with ALLIANCE.
 Currently, their products are being certified for their organic standard by a company which they located via ALLIANCE members.
 As a next step, they are trying to find a “blue” solution for the packaging of their algae-based natural creams, for example tubes or boxes produced from algae.

 Story compiled by Ute Kolley & Stefanie Maack (Interreg Baltic Sea Region MA/JS) with support of Kamila Zalesiak (SUBMARINER Network for Blue Growth).